 Inbound marketing is a more affordable marketing strategy, which is a reason why so many small business owners make use of it.
 The idea of inbound marketing is that you target a core audience by providing useful and quality content to entice them into finding out more about your products or services.
 So, in essence, you give them something in order to get them to come to you.

 This is an effective strategy for a number of reasons.
 First of all, you’ll be targeting consumers who are actually looking for products and services that you provide, instead of trying to advertise to every consumer out there, no matter what their needs are.
 There are several ways to conduct a successful inbound marketing strategy, all of which require an online presence.

-- Offering Incentives – Give followers incentives for following you, such as by providing free eBooks or special deals on your products or services.
+- Offering Incentives: Give followers incentives for following you, such as by providing free eBooks or special deals on your products or services.
 One strategy is to create a landing page that you link to using your social network pages.
-On this landing page, you can offer consumers free goods or content in exchange for signing up to your newsletter.
+On this landing page, you can offer consumers free goods or content in exchange for signing up for your newsletter.

-- Communication – Unlike outbound marketing, inbound marketing allows you to have direct communication with the consumer.
+- Communication: Unlike outbound marketing, inbound marketing allows you to have direct communication with the consumer.
 Using your social media presence, you can ask your followers for their input regarding your products and services.
-This shows them that you care for your customers, and gives you the chance to improve your business.
+This shows them that you care about your customers, and gives you the chance to improve your business.